rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

-﻿# Change Company
+﻿# Main Features
-Change the company for a commercial, industrial, or office building.
+The **Change Company** mod includes 3 main features:
-- Mixed residential buildings are included.
+- **Change Company**:  Allows you to change the company for a mixed residential, commercial, industrial, storage, or office building.
-- Industrial includes production and storage buildings.
+- **Production Balance**:  Automatically balances production of industrial and office resources.

-# Lock Company
+- **Lock Company**:  Allows you to lock companies to prevent them from moving away.

-Lock a company to prevent it from moving away.
+These features are described in the following sections.

 # Change Company - Description